Welcome to today's edition of the Rush 24-7 podcast.

 This is Yahoo Finance, folks.

-The low information crowd's gonna see this.
+The low information crowd's going to see this.

-It's gonna be all over Twitter.
+It's going to be all over Twitter.

 It'll be all over the Facebook news digest that people send around.

-And the headline, Economist Tyler Cowan says the economy might be a disappointment for years to come.
+And the headline, Economist Tyler Cowan, says the economy might be a disappointment for years to come.

 We'll just have to get used to it.

-The opening line is the economy might stink for a while.
+The opening line is, the economy might stink for a while.

 Why is that?